-A lot of doors are locked and ways barricaded in this game, but it doesn’t necessarily mean it’s a dead end.
+A lot of doors are locked in this game.
+A path may be barricaded, but it doesn’t necessarily mean it’s a dead end.
 Scan the ceiling and walls for spaces through which you can crawl.
 An elevator shaft, vent, or broken window might help you find your way.

 This will save you a lot of running around trying to find an alternative route.

 3. Get Non-Weapon Attacks in the Power Skill Tree